 ACH payments pose many benefits to a merchant, including speed of receiving their funding.
 Since the phased rollout of Same Day ACH in 2016, processing times have improved.
 ACH transaction settlement averages 1-3 business days.

-With ACH recurring billing, your business or institution has more significant control over revenue cycles— including provisions for integrating payment installment plans— which prevents late charges, negative points to credit profiles, and loss of service due to payment lapses.
+With ACH recurring billing, your business or institution possess more significant control over revenue cycles— including provisions for integrating payment installment plans.
+This prevents late charges, negative points to credit profiles, and loss of service due to payment lapses.
 In March 2020, the Same Day ACH dollar limit per transaction increased from $25,000 to $100,000, a boon to the expedition of high-value transactions.
 Account setup for this type of service requires a secure link between the biller and the customer bank account.